Effort Over Convenience

 A Day Built With Intention

-The day before, I found out her husband wouldn't be home for it, and that detail stuck with me.
+The day before, I found out someone important to the day would not be there, and that detail stuck with me.
 Birthdays can feel quiet—and heavy—when the people you expect to be there aren't.
 I didn't want that to happen if I could help it.

 So I decided to put real effort into the day.